odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

       });

   .. warning::
-      when the ``loadControlPanel`` is set to true, the client action will automatically get the content of a search view or a control panel view.
+      When the ``loadControlPanel`` is set to true, the client action will automatically get the content of a search view or a control panel view.
       In this case, a model name should be specified like this:

       .. code-block:: javascript